momentum-mod/docs/_posts/guides/2019-08-27-guide_the-pbr-shader.md

 </div>

 ## VMT Example - Brush
-Here is another example using Parallax, intended for use on a Brush:
+Here is another example using parallax, intended for use on a brush:
 ```
 PBR
 {